scherroman/TweetMapAnsible/README.md

 - Copy config & hosts files from the repo into the the `/etc/ansible` folder:
     - `cp -i hosts ..`
     - `cp -i ansible.cfg ..`
+    - Note: The `hosts` file will need to be nupdated according to the current array of servers being used

 ### Generate SSH Key
     - Generate a new SSH key on the MLB and add its public key to the github repo's deploy keys.
-A NEW SSH KEY ON THE MLB AND ADD THE PUBLIC KEY TO GITHUB nodeWiki'S DEPLOY KEYS (AS WELL AS OPEN NEBULA SO YOU CAN USE TO SSH TO PRIVATE MACHINES AND ACCESS APP REPO): ssh-keygen -t rsa cat /root/.ssh/id_rsa.pub
+    - Also add this key to open nebula so you can use it to ssh to any newly created private machines.
+        - ssh-keygen -t rsa
+        - cat /root/.ssh/id_rsa.pub

 5. SETUP SSH AGENT
 Startup ssh-agent:  eval $(ssh-agent -s)